NullZeal/Odin-Recipes-HTML-Basics-Project/README.md

 In this project, I will create a very basic website using some HTML basic knowledge.

+Included is :

-There will be a file structure for the project, html structure for pages and content on the pages, using html tags.
+A file structure for the project (pages will linked with anchor using relative links) Html structure for pages
+Content on the pages (images, lists)